New England Highway: Emu Swamp Dam supporting infrastructure

 A project to develop supporting road infrastructure for the Emu Swamp Dam, adjacent to the New England Highway at Stanthorpe, at a cost of $6.3 million is planned to be completed by mid-2023.

 Other upgrades in Queensland

 Intersection upgrade

 A project to upgrade the intersection with the Cunningham Highway east of Warwick, at a cost of $25 million, was due for completion in August 2022.

 Improvement planning

 Two projects to develop business cases for improvements to the highway south of Toowoomba, at a cost of $650,000, were to be completed by March 2022.

 Safety improvements

 A project to improve safety between Stanthorpe and Ballandean, at a cost of $19.4 million, was ongoing in July 2022.

 Turning lanes at Cabarlah

 A project to construct turning lanes at Cabarlah, at a cost of $600,000, was in the planning stage in July 2022.

 Upgrade planning Warwick to Stanthorpe

-A project to plan for upgrades between Warwick and Stanthorpe, at a coat of $450,000, was completed in October 2021.
+A project to plan for upgrades between Warwick and Stanthorpe, at a cost of $450,000, was completed in October 2021.